coder/code-server/doc/CONTRIBUTING.md

 yarn package
 ```

-The static release will be in `./release-static` and the release packages
+The static release will be in `./release-static` and .deb, .rpm and self-contained release in `./release-packages`.
-(.deb, .rpm, self contained release) in `./release-packages`.